circleci/circleci-docs/jekyll/_cci2/reusing-config.md

       - run: echo outside the executor
 ```

+**Note:** Reusable `executor` declarations are available in configuration version 2.1 and later.

+## Invoking Reusable Executors

-In the above example the executor `my-executor` is passed as the single value of the key `executor`.
-Alternatively, you can pass `my-executor` as the value of a `name` key under `executor` -- this method is primarily employed when passing parameters to executor invocations (see below):
+The following example passes `my-executor` as the value of a `name` key under `executor` -- this method is primarily employed when passing parameters to executor invocations (see below):

 ```yaml
 jobs: